SameerJS6/Password-Generator-App/README.md

 # PassGen - Password Generator App

 This is PassGen - A Solid Password Generator App.

+- A Password generator that creates random or customized passwords for users.
+It helps users create stronger passwords that provide greater security for a given type of access.

 ## Table of contents